 - For Totara Partners: Tier 3 support only.
 Partners are required to provide Tier 1 and Tier 2 level investigation prior to escalating issues to Totara Support.

-- For direct subscribers: If you are a subscriber for a server or cloud-based Totara solution then you are potentially able to receive any tier of support, however the exact level will depend on the ticketed support you purchase with your subscription.
+For direct subscribers: If you are a subscriber for a server or cloud-based Totara solution then you are able eligible for any required support.

 To use the system, a user account must be set up by Totara and activated by the user using the link provided in a system invitation email.